vbsw/glut/README.md

 	$ go get github.com/vitalibaumtrok/glut

-To update the package run (if needed)
+or update your local copy with

 	$ go get -u github.com/vitalibaumtrok/glut

-Compile it with
+or compile it with

 	$ go install github.com/vitalibaumtrok/glut